 find /home/eldernode/ -name eldernode.txt

-To search for a specified pattern in a file (or files) and displays in output lines containing that pattern, use the grep command.
+To search for a specified pattern in a file (or files) and display in output lines containing that pattern, use the grep command.

 grep ‘eldernode’ domain-list.txt